The Method

 Intelligence Layer

-The Operator uses software.
-The Architect directs it.
-Intelligence Layer training means you understand how large language models reason about financial data, where they fail, and how to build prompts and workflows that produce audit-grade outputs.
-This is not AI literacy.
-It is AI command.
+The Intelligence Layer helps accountants understand how large language models handle financial data, where they fail, and how to design prompts, checks, and review workflows that produce useful accounting outputs.

 • LLM workflow design and exception routing